AdithyaBNayak/serverless-remainder_app/README.md

 You can also try to move out of [Sandbox](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html) account to avoid this particular step.

-You can also try to move out of [Sandbox](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html) account to avoid this particular step.

 ### AWS Services Used
 ---